mattermost/docs/source/deployment/mobile-blackberry.rst

     .. image:: ../../source/images/blackberry_step5b1.png

-    - Enter a name for the app configuration, and then add the key value pairs found in the :ref:`mobile-appconfig`.
+    - Enter a name for the app configuration, and then add the key value pairs found in the :ref:`appconfig-table`.

     .. image:: ../../source/images/blackberry_step5b2.png